galenhuntington/hpre/README.md

 of conditions can be zero.

 A practical application is that Haskell compilers should and do check for incomplete definitions and cases.
 To this end, `otherwise` is special-cased into GHC as something known to always be true, which is ugly itself.
+Indeed, `elsewise = True; x | elsewise = ()` will issue a warning with `-Wincomplete-patterns`.
 If the compiler accepted zero conditions, it could know _a priori_ that the guards are exhaustive.

 More philosophically, `otherwise` seems like a hack.
 The “else” case should be part of the _syntax_, but instead one needs the